dzyphr/SigmaParticle/README.md

  edit the .env with the following parameters:

- testnetNode="http://127.0.0.1:9052/" _if you arent running local node change this, whole project only tested with testnet at the moment_
+ `testnetNode="http://127.0.0.1:9052/"` _if you arent running local node change this, whole project only tested with testnet at the moment_

- mnemonic="_your mnemonic seed phrase_"
+ `mnemonic="_your mnemonic seed phrase_"`

- mnemonicPass="_your mnemonic password_" _IF YOU HAVE ONE!
+ `mnemonicPass="_your mnemonic password_"` _IF YOU HAVE ONE!
 If you have one and don't use this transactions will fail_

-apiURL="https://tn-ergo-explorer.anetabtc.io/" _explorer API url, feel free to use this one_
+ `apiURL="https://tn-ergo-explorer.anetabtc.io/"` _explorer API url, feel free to use this one_

-localErgpy="" _True or false based on if you need functionality that was added into our local Ergpy repository.
-If false it will attempt to use an installed version from pip_
+ `localErgpy=""` _True or false based on if you need functionality that was added into our local Ergpy repository.
+If false it will attempt to use an installed version from pip.
+To keep the repo small we will only ship modifications insead of the whole Ergpy repo_

  There is 1 auto-generated variable named `ContractName` which occurs when you run `./new_Frame yourContractNameHere` at the start of the process.
 You could change this post-build at your own discretion.